eddiethedean/lavendertown/docs/index.md

 - **Exportable findings** - Download results as JSON or CSV with one click
 - **Dataset Comparison** - Detect schema and distribution drift between datasets
 - **Custom Rules** - Create and manage custom data quality rules via UI
-- **High Performance** - Optimized for datasets up to millions of rows
+- **High Performance** - Optimized for datasets up to millions of rows with fast JSON serialization
-- **CLI Tool** - Batch processing and automation from the command line
+- **Enhanced CLI Tool** - Beautiful, interactive CLI with progress bars and formatted output for batch processing
 - **Ecosystem Integration** - Export rules to Pandera and Great Expectations
+- **Configuration Management** - Environment-based configuration with `.env` file support

 ## Quick Start